Visualization of defect-induced interband proximity effect at the nanoscale: Appendices

-\section{Methods}
+\subsection{Methods}

-\paragraph{Experimental details:} All experiments were performed using a home-built scanning tunneling microscope with dilution refrigeration at below $45\,\mathrm{mK}$ \cite{balashov_compact_2018}.
-The bias voltage $U$ was applied between sample and common machine ground so that a positive bias voltage probes the unoccupied states of the sample.
+\paragraph{Experimental details:} All experiments were performed using a home-built scanning tunneling microscope with dilution refrigeration at $45\,\mathrm{mK}$ \cite{balashov_compact_2018}.
+The bias voltage $U$ was applied between the sample and the common machine ground so that a positive bias voltage probes the unoccupied states of the sample.
 The STM chamber was kept at a base pressure of $1\times 10^{-10}\,\mathrm{mbar}$.
 The hat-shaped single crystal Pb(111) (miscut angle: $\pm 0.1^\circ$, purity: $99.999\%$) has been purchased from MaTecK GmbH.
 At a base pressure of $1\times 10^{-10}\,\mathrm{mbar}$ the Pb crystal was prepared in cycles of hot sputtering with Ar$^+$ ions of $3\,\mathrm{k}e\mathrm{V}$ at moderate temperatures ($\sim 30-60\,\SI{}{\celsius}$) and subsequent annealing at $190^{\circ}$C. Following that, it was pre-cooled on a $\SI{78}{\kelvin}$ stage and then directly transferred into the STM in-situ, where it was cooled down to the base temperature in zero field.
 A tungsten tip was prepared by high-temperature flashing and soft dipping into a Au(111) surface.
 The differential conductance was measured using a Lock-in amplifier at a frequency of $3.0-3.8\,\mathrm{kHz}$.

-\paragraph{Sung-Wong model:} To extract inter- and intra-band scattering induced by SFTs, the S\&W model \cite{Sung-Wong1967} was used to fit tunneling spectroscopy of superconducting gaps.
-First, the tunneling spectroscopy is the sum of two BCS form tunneling DOS with temperature broadening.
+\paragraph{Sung-Wong model:} To extract inter- and intraband scattering induced by SFTs, the S\&W model \cite{Sung-Wong1967} was used to fit tunneling spectroscopy of superconducting gaps.
+First, tunneling spectroscopy is the sum of two BCS from tunneling DOS with temperature broadening.

 $\sigma_i$ denotes the band-specific differential conductance with $\sigma_i=W_i N_i(E_F)$ \cite{Noat2010signatures, Noat2010TwoEnergyGaps, noat_quasiparticle_2015}.
 Hereinafter $i=1, 2$ denotes the band index. $W_i$ is the momentum averaged tunneling probability. $N_i(E_F)$ is the DOS at Fermi energy.
 Re is the real part of the function. $f^\prime$ is the derivative of the Fermi-Dirac distribution with respect to energy at temperature $T$. $\ast$ is the convolution due to the temperature-induced broadening.